unabJ/Sensors/README.md

 #### Training data:
 concentrations_train.txt -> concentrations of the four gases in the training set.
 Column headings indicate gas type.

 voltages_train.txt -> voltage response from the four sensors to the gases in 'concentrations_train.txt' file.
+Column headings indicate sensor type.

 training_labels.txt -> label of data in the previous two training files.
 Each label corresponds to a gas mixture type.

 #### Test data:
 concentrations_test.txt -> concentrations of the four gases in the test set.
 Column headings indicate gas type.

 voltages_test.txt -> voltage response from the four sensors to the gases in 'concentrations_test.txt' file.
+Column headings indicate sensor type.

 test_labels.txt -> label of data in the previous two test data files.
 Each label corresponds to a gas mixture type.